skyraman/StarPerformer/docs/skills.md

 ## Skill 1

-Description of the skill development.
+Description of the skill development

 ## Skill 2

-Description of the skill development.
+Description of the skill development